-The financial statements include interest expense related to margin expense of \$109 for the year ended December 31, 2022.
+The financial statements include interest expense related to margin expense of \$0 and \$109 for the years ended December 31, 2023 and 2022, respectively.

 5. Endowment Funds

 The Foundation endowment consists of funds established for a variety of purposes.
 The endowment includes both donor restricted endowment funds and funds designated by the Board to function as endowments.
 Net assets associated with endowment funds are classified and reported based on the existence or absence of donor-imposed restrictions.